Making Science Fun

 Based on this, Dave Blackburn and the Wiggly Tendrils decided to celebrate another 'amphibian milestone' with the description of the 200th species of caecilian.
 This song was even 'peer-reviewed' by our colleague Dr. Marvalee Wake, a noted caecilian expert.
 We then collaborated with students in an animation course at Ex'pression College in Emeryville, California to animate this song, complete with a 'caecilian scientist' and dance scenes.
 Check out the 'Caecilian Cotillion' song and the animated video.

 The Wiggly Tendrils also recorded another song about amphibians!
 Check out 'Rock N Roll Like a Tadpole'!

 We are committed to training students and scientists in the US and abroad.
 We train graduate and undergraduate students in the lab and museum collections, as well as during fieldwork in Africa.
 In addition, Dave Blackburn has co-led formal training courses related to herpetology and biodiversity surveys, most recently in Uganda (2014), Cameroon (2015), and Namibia (2016).

 We are interested to host students and colleagues here at the Florida Museum of Natural History and with us during field research.
+In the last two years, our lab has hosted researchers from the US, Cameroon, Gabon, India, Sweden, and the UK.
 If you are interested in opportunities and collaborations, please contact someone in the lab.